ubopod/ubo_app/README.md

 Ubo App is a Python application for managing Raspberry Pi utilities and UBo-specific features.

+## 🚧 Disclaimer

+Be aware that at the moment, Ubo app sends crash reports to Sentry.
+Soon we will limit this to beta versions only.

 ## ⚙️ Features

 [To be written]